-I have fond memories of so many great films from years past, movies that I saw on Sunday mornings, aired by cable stations unwilling to pay more than the most nominal fee for their air time.
-I watched those movies and discovered Star Wars, Indiana Jones, and a slew of other greats.
-I also watched those and discovered Crocodile Dundee, Beverly Hills Cop, and a load of '80s fun.
-But, one morning in particular, on a rarely watched artsy channel, I found a film by one of the great Japanese directors of all time, and was enthralled.
+Everyone has some fond memories of so many great films from years past, movies that they might have seen on Sunday mornings, aired by cable stations unwilling to pay more than the most nominal fee for their air time.
+They must have watched those movies and discovered Star Wars, Indiana Jones, and a slew of other greats.

-So who was this man, Akira Kurosawa, who had a massive impact on the movies we grew up loving.
+Akira Kurosawa, had a massive impact on the movies.
 He was a descendent of a former Samurai family, and as a child, had the kind of imaginative interest in stories and the new medium that was film, as any future director should.
 He attended film schools, worked with the first directors in Japanese film, and in the 1940s began directing his own films.

 Today's film-going audience is not only woefully ignorant of the films of the past, but of the effects of those films and of ingesting the work of other cultures.
-While attending films at Seattle's International Film Festival, I can't help but think what would have happened to cinema if each nation had developed their own cinema solely independent of the others, how boring and repetitive it might have become.
+Just think what would have happened to cinema if each nation had developed their own cinema solely independent of the others, how boring and repetitive it might have become.